 Be aware of your partner's body.
 Look for signs of a sore, blister, rash, or discharge.

-Check your body frequently for signs of a sore, blister, rash, or discharge.
+Check your body often for signs of a sore, blister, rash, or discharge.

 Consider sexual activities other than vaginal, oral, or anal sex.
 These are techniques that don't involve the exchange of body fluids or contact between mucous membranes.